2025 - Edition 2

 The College joins with the Sisters of Charity in mourning the loss of two Sisters here in Australia and one in Ireland.
 Sr Ellen O’Carrigan died on 26 October and Sr Josephine Cannell died on 3 November (aged 107 years).
 The number of Sisters in Australia is now reduced to 74.
 We have also recently received word that Sr Stanislaw Kennedy, a very well-known member of the Religious Sisters of Charity in Ireland and an internationally recognised advocate for people experiencing homelessness, passed away following a short illness.
 Sr Stan was a fearless champion of the rights of the poor, and her loss is being mourned across the world.

-We warmly invite you to join us at our Alumni meetings held at 6pm in the Chapel, Mary Aikenhead Building, MSM.
+We warmly invite you to join us at our Alumni AGM held Monday 20 March at 6pm in the Chapel, Mary Aikenhead Centre, MSM.

 The Mt St Michael’s College Archives preserves records that are of enduring value to the College community.
 Contributions of photos, uniforms and memorabilia are gratefully accepted.
 The College is particularly interested in uniforms from 1970 – 1990 or earlier and filling gaps in class photos and yearbooks.
 Contact archives@msm.qld.edu.au.